silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 [^51]: Murphy, V., Laboy, N. M., Peretti, K., & Abbott, S. E. (2024).
 Stalking and autism. *Irish Journal of Psychological Medicine*, *41*(4), 510–511.
 [DOI: 10.1017/ipm.2024.30](https://doi.org/10.1017/ipm.2024.30)

 [^52]: American Psychiatric Association.
 (2013). *Diagnostic and statistical manual of mental disorders* (5th ed.).
 American Psychiatric Publishing.
+[ISBN: 978-0890425558](https://openlibrary.org/isbn/9780890425558)

-[ISBN: 978-0890425558](https://openlibrary.org/isbn/9780890425558) - the fifth edition consolidated autistic disorder, Asperger's disorder and pervasive developmental disorder not otherwise specified into the single diagnosis of autism spectrum disorder.
+[^e]: The fifth edition consolidated autistic disorder, Asperger's disorder and pervasive developmental disorder not otherwise specified into the single diagnosis of autism spectrum disorder.
 I have cited the 2013 edition rather than the 2022 text revision deliberately, because it is also doing the work of dating the DSM-IV/DSM-5 transition against the 2007 sample discussed in Part 7; the criteria quoted are unchanged between the two.

 [^53]: Sedgewick, F., Hill, V., & Pellicano, E. (2019).
 'It's different for girls': Gender differences in the friendships and conflict of autistic and neurotypical adolescents. *Autism*, *23*(5), 1119–1132.
 [DOI: 10.1177/1362361318794930](https://doi.org/10.1177/1362361318794930)